Paul-Browne/Web-Design-Resources/README.md

 ## Web Design Resources
 ####A collection of resources for all things web design.
-I created this list as a filsafe incase I lost my bookmarks.
+I created this list as a failsafe incase I lost my bookmarks.

 ##### Testing